-The Port of Tampa is a major player in the local economy's growth, supporting nearly 80,000 jobs and generating almost \$15 billion in annual economic impact.
-The Port ranks first in the State of Florida in terms of cargo tonnage handling nearly half of all of the seaborne commerce that passes through the state and ranks as a top ten U.S. cruise port.
+The Port of Tampa is a major player in the local economy's growth, supporting nearly 85,000 jobs and generating more than \$17 billion in annual economic impact.
+The Port ranks first in the State of Florida in terms of cargo tonnage handling nearly half of all of the seaborne commerce that passes through the state including a variety of bulk, break bulk, container and roll-on/roll-off cargoes.
+In addition to being a major shipbuilding and repair center, the Port of Tampa ranks as a top ten U.S. cruise port.
 The Port is the most diversified in the state and is one of the nation's largest in land area.